 The author has commonly signed an agreement with the publisher in which they have partially or wholly signed over their rights.
 Most major publishers still allow articles to be made freely accessible as long as certain conditions have been met.

 Check your agreement with the publisher and the information at their webbpage or in SHERPA/RoMEO.
-You are always welcome to contoct your subject library or contact publicera [at] lub [dot] lu [dot] se.
+You are always welcome to contoct your subject library or the Publicera group at the University Library.

 Monograph doctoral theses published by the department: the author owns the copyright and the work can be made freely accessible.